 In an interview with Anjali Raulgaonkar from Capital Market Publishers, Akhil Mittal, Senior Fund Manager-Tata Mutual Fund, said, RBI's commitment towards bringing headline CPI closer to 4.0% on a durable basis and in a calibrated manner is positive for India bond market on a medium to long term basis.

 Mr. Akhil Mittal

 Tata Short Term bond fund aims to generate regular accruals through investments in high credit quality debt and generate capital gains from fall in interest rates.
-The average maturity of the fund has been in range of 2 years to 3 years in recent past and given the easing monetary policy cycle and current position therein, we are currently cautiously bullish on duration.
+The average maturity of the fund is close to 2 years currently (has been in range of 2 years to 3 years in past) and given the current position in monetary policy cycle, we are cautious on duration.
 Especially at shorter end of the curve, we believe the risk adjusted return endeavour is more realisable.

 We follow a philosophy of SLR in managing our Fixed Income Portfolio's where S for Safety, L for Liquidity and R for Returns is the guiding principle.
 We maintain high credit quality in our portfolios and do not go down the credit curve.
 This ensures safety of capital of investors.
 While allocating the portfolio, we maintain ample liquidity to ensure swift change is possible in case of change of stance / events.
 Returns are envisaged to be generated in line with objectives of the scheme and risk is contained in the process

 7. How often do you re-balance your debt allocation?

 We keep a close watch on markets and our portfolios.
 In case any event / occurrence in the market requires a change in stance, or any developments wherein our views have changed, we rebalance our debt allocation on real time basis.
 This is a continuous process and not dependent on period / pre-specified date.